-Each adult member is provided with a login to our court reservation system.
+Each adult member has advanced court booking privileges and is provided with a login to our court reservation system.
 Reservations can be made from 7am to 8pm online or by phone to our Pro Shop during opening hours (see "Our Services" above).
 Reservations can be made one day in advance starting at 8am.
 Each member can reserve one court per day in advance, at a maximum of 90 minutes of duration.
 Additional court usage is permitted on the day based on availability.
 On-the-day walk-up reservations are welcome anytime there are empty courts, and reservations can be extended on the day if availability allows.
 Please cancel your court reservation or otherwise inform the Pro Shop at your earliest convenience as a courtesy to your fellow members who may wish to use the court(s) in your place.

 Junior members can call the Pro Shop for on-the-day court availability information or make a walk-up reservation as availability allows but will not have advanced reservation privileges.

 The BBQ grills on the deck and by the pool may be reserved up to 14 days in advance for parties of four or more.

 Please see our online court booking instructions for more info: Court Reservations